 That said, respondents were quick to identify “feminine” qualities that set their managerial qualities apart from their male counterparts.
 The study identified these qualities as a greater ability to listen, a capacity to more completely analyze subjects, a middle of the road perspective and daring to keep their ego out of the way.

-“It’s hard to generalize,” says Professor de Beaufort, “but we found overall that women are more frank, they have real concern about making things move forward, and they feel strongly about ethics.
+“It’s hard to generalize,” says Professor de Beaufort, “but we found overall that women are franker, they have a real concern about making things move forward, and they feel strongly about ethics.
 They place a great deal of importance on perceived legitimacy.”

 Generalization is made more difficult by the fact that many variations in approach are linked to the socio-cultural setting.
 Three poles stood out in the study which did not seem obviously linked to geographical zones, but more to prevalent governance traditions: an Anglo-Saxon world, a world of socialist origin and a world where the principle of equality between me and women is still facing a constitutional citizen battle.

 A question of quotas

 The issue of gender quotas is very complex and one that Professor de Beaufort approaches with caution.
 “Although my expertise is focused to a large extent on gender issues, I’m hesitant when asked the question ‘quota or not,’” she explains. ”On the one hand, these types of regulations can have a ripple effect, forcing businesses to confront the issue and encouraging women to take on roles of authority because the path has been made possible.
 That said, they can sometimes also be the source of resentment.”